 The 5 Koshas: Anandamaya KoshaFree 5-Part Mini-Series with Podcast Audio and a Printable PDF

-Welcome to our final week in our koshas mini-series.
+Welcome to our final layer in our koshas mini-series.

 I have created a printable booklet that summarizes all of the key points.
 To get the booklet — enter your name and email below and it will be sent to you.
 Feel free to use the booklet in your classes, workshops, retreats and trainings.
 If you would like to share it with your students, you are welcome to do so.